Fair Expectations for Graduate Students

 GMS fosters an environment that is diverse, inclusive, and antiracist.
 Pre-doctoral training at Boston University School of Medicine (BUSM) includes both didactic course work in a focused area and an apprenticeship in which the graduate student trains under the supervision of one or more investigators who are qualified to fulfill the responsibilities of a mentor.
-The Division of Graduate Medical Sciences (GMS), home of the graduate programs at the BUSM supports the assertion that a positive mentoring relationship between the pre-doctoral student and the research advisor is a critical component of the student’s preparation to become an independent and successful research scientist.
+Graduate Medical Sciences (GMS), home of the graduate programs at the BUSM supports the assertion that a positive mentoring relationship between the pre-doctoral student and the research advisor is a critical component of the student’s preparation to become an independent and successful research scientist.
 In keeping with the AAMC compact between graduate students and their primary mentors in GMS recognizes that for those individuals who pursue a biomedical graduate degree there is the strong expectation for students to take responsibility for their own scientific and professional development.
 Faculty who advise students are expected to fulfill the responsibilities of a mentor, including the provision of scientific training, guidance, instruction in the responsible conduct of research and research ethics, career advice, and financial support.
 The faculty advisor also performs a critical function as a scientific role model for the graduate student.
 In concert with students’ training, GMS provides oversight for the length of study, program integrity, stipend levels, benefits (including health insurance) and grievance procedures relevant to the education of its graduate students.

 2. Quality of Training

 Our goal is that individuals enrolled in GMS programs should be trained to independently formulate meaningful hypotheses, design and conduct interpretable experiments, adhere to best scientific practices, analyze results critically, understand the broad significance of their research findings, and uphold the highest ethical standards in research.
 This is accomplished through programs offering relevant course offerings, research opportunities, including clear guidelines for performance assessment and close monitoring and guiding of graduate students through the course of their study.

 Training in career skills include critical thinking, grant preparation, scientific writing, communication skills, working with others collaboratively and the responsible conduct of research.